 The RAD differs from the previous "accommodation charge" in that the accommodation facility is not typically able to make any deductions from a RAD while it is place.
 Generally, it must be fully returned to you within 14 days of your leaving the aged care facility, and the Australian government guarantees a repayment of a lump sum if the aged care home becomes bankrupt or insolvent or for whatever reason is unable to refund your lump sum at the end of the aged care stay.

-RAD pricing will vary between the different providers, bearing in mind that it is a direct reflection of the quality of accommodation being offered and provided - not the quality of care, which would meet the same standards regardless of the accommodation being provided.
+RAD pricing will vary between the different providers, bearing in mind that it is a direct reflection of the quality of accommodation being offered and provided - not the quality of care - which must meet the same standards regardless of the accommodation being provided.
 RAD payments do differ quite significantly across Australia, and between different locations in each State, as there is typically a connection between these costs and property costs in the locale in which accommodation is provided.

 This variability in pricing is illustrated in the chart below, drawing on data from StewartBrown.

 Note that many residents are now choosing to pay in the form of the daily accommodation payment (DAP) and this is a function of the RAD level and maximum permissible interest rate (MPIR).
-With the MPIR having reduced to 4.98% - reflecting historically low interest rates in the economy - with effect from October 1, 2019 operators may experience.
+With the MPIR having reduced to 4.89% from April, 2020 - reflecting historically low interest rates in the economy - this trend is likely to continue.

 We again state the view that we believe that the RAD concept is probably inappropriate; the industry should move to simply "competing" on DAP rates.
-The "headline" RAD figures give an inaccurate impression of the actual capital required by most Australians to fund residential aged accommodation, and therefore leads to many seniors over-saving/budgetting in retirement with an significant impact on well being.
+The "headline" RAD figures give an inaccurate impression of the actual capital required by most Australians to fund any residential aged accommodation they may require, and therefore leads to many seniors over-saving/budgeting in retirement.